ceford/j4xdemos-plg-onoffbydate/README.md

 Create a zip file from the the j4xdemos-plg-onoffbydate folder and install it in Joomla 4.
 After installation it needs to be enabled.

-The Cli folder should be copied to administrator/components/com_modules/src
+The Cli/OnoffbydateCommand.php file should be copied to libraries/src/Console

 Use the code with a command line call: